2024–25 St. John's Red Storm women's basketball team

-The 2024–25 St. John's Red Storm women's basketball team represent St. John's University during the 2024–25 NCAA Division I women's basketball season.
-The Red Storm, led by head coach Joe Tartamella, play their games at Carnesecca Arena and are members of the Big East Conference.
+The 2024–25 St. John's Red Storm women's basketball team represented St. John's University during the 2024–25 NCAA Division I women's basketball season.
+The Red Storm, led by head coach Joe Tartamella, played their games at Carnesecca Arena and are members of the Big East Conference.

 Previous season

-The Red Storm finished the season at 18–15 and 11–7 in Big East play to finish in a tied for third place.
+The Red Storm finished the season at 18–15 and 11–7 in Big East play to finish in a tie for third place.
 As a No. 3 seed in the Big East women's tournament, they lost in the quarterfinals against Georgetown.
 They received a bid to the WBIT tournament, where they defeated Florida in the first game, but lost to Toledo in the next round.